kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 #### Answer: B. The lateral border of adductor magnus forms the medial border - *FALSE* = E. Pectineus forms part of the floor - TRUE

-##### Boundaries of Femoral Triangle
+##### Boundaries of Femoral Triangle - LEARN
-- Superiorly (*base*): inguinal ligament
+- Superiorly (*base*)
+	- Inguinal Ligament
+- Medially
-- Medially: medial border of adductor longus
+	- **medial** border of Adductor Longus
+- Laterally
-- Laterally: medial border of sartorius
+	- **medial** border of Sartorius
+- **Floor**
+	- Adductor Longus
+	- **Pectineus**
-- **Floor**: adductor longus, **pectineus**, iliac and psoas
+	- Iliac and Psoas
+- Roof
-- Roof: fascia and skin
+	- Fascia and Skin

 ### Q44
 All of the following statements about radiotherapy are true, EXCEPT:

-	A. It can be administered via X-rays - T
+	A. It can be administered via X-rays
 	B. The nature of the surrounding tissue influences how much radiotherapy is administered
-	C. Multiple fractions are required for palliation of bone pain - T
+	C. Multiple fractions are required for palliation of bone pain
 	D. Seminomas are very sensitive to radiotherapy
-	E. Ulceration is a recognised complication - T
+	E. Ulceration is a recognised complication

 #### Answer: D. Seminomas are very sensitive to radiotherapy - *FALSE* = C. Multiple fractions are required for palliation of bone pain - TRUE
-- Radiotherapy uses ionising radiation to kill cells.
-Doses are given at intervals, allowing the normal tissues to recover, but preventing the malignant cells, which take longer to regenerate, from growing.
-It works by damaging DNA through release of kinetic energy and can be administered through a variety of methods, including electrons, protons, neutrons, X-rays and gamma rays.
-The success of radiotherapy treatment is dependent on the radiosensitivity of the tumour (for example seminoma is very radiosensitive) and the tolerance of the surrounding tissue, as this can limit the amount of radiotherapy administered.
-It can be given as a primary treatment, adjuvant and neoadjuvant therapy and as palliative treatment.
-Palliation of bone pain can be a single treatment.
-Complications include ulceration, bleeding, delayed wound healing and lymphoedema.
+- Radiotherapy uses ionising radiation to kill cells
+- Doses are given at intervals, allowing the normal tissues to recover, but preventing the malignant cells, which take longer to regenerate, from growing
+- It works by damaging DNA through release of kinetic energy and can be administered through a variety of methods, including electrons, protons, neutrons, X-rays and gamma rays
+- Success of radiotherapy treatment is dependent on
+	1. radiosensitivity of tumour (*seminoma is very radiosensitive*)
+	2. tolerance of the surrounding tissue
+		- this can limit the amount of radiotherapy administered
+- It can be given as
+	- primary treatment
+	- adjuvant and neoadjuvant therapy
+	- palliative treatment
+- Palliation of bone pain can be a single treatment
+- Complications include
+	- ulceration
+	- bleeding
+	- delayed wound healing
+	- lymphoedema

-### Q45	- LEARN
+### Q45
 The _rectus sheath_ does NOT contain the:

 	A. Rectus abdominis